ErikVini/specz_compilation/README.md

 After concatenating all catalogues, the resulting catalogue will inevitably have duplicate objects.
 To try and remove those objects the [STILTS](http://www.star.bris.ac.uk/~mbt/stilts/sun256/index.html) software was used.

 Before removing duplicates, the table was sorted in order to keep the objects with most information at the top.
-The full scheme is the following:
+The catalogue is then composed of blocks:
-* Objects with `e_z`, f`_z`, and `class_spec`,
+* Objects with `e_z`, `f_z`, and `class_spec`,
 * objects with `e_z` and `class_spec`,
 * objects with `e_z` and `f_z`,
 * objects with `f_z` and `class_spec`,